 The Wheeler Centre for Books, Writing and Ideas encompasses many key literary organisations, providing a physical and intellectual home for Melbourne’s readers, writers and thinkers .

-Writers Victoria runs more than 200 workshops, courses and seminars on all aspects of writing and publishing, engaging writers at all levels of development – from emerging and developing to established.
-The organisation runs year-long courses, master classes, short courses and information-based seminars and forums.
+Every year Writers Victoria runs workshops, courses and seminars on all aspects of writing and publishing, engaging writers at all levels of development – from emerging and developing to established.
+These include year-long courses, masterclasses, short courses and information-based seminars and forums.

-A not-for-profit membership-based organisation, Writers Victoria has a dynamic website, regularly updated to report activities in the writing community, and provides its members with a regular magazine and a weekly enews.
-Its manuscript assessment service is one of the most respected in Australia.
+A not-for-profit, membership-based organisation, Writers Victoria has a dynamic website, regularly updated to report activities in the writing community, and publishes a literary magazine and a weekly enews.
+Its manuscript assessment service is one of the biggest in Australia.
 It also provides significant discounts on its activities for Writers Victoria members.
+And it provides writers studio space at Glenfern Writers Studios in a St Kilda mansion, and cell studios in the Old Melbourne Gaol.

-As a resource centre for writers, Writers Victoria has a reference library; sells a range of books on the craft of writing; offers writers studios at Glenfern (St Kilda East) at economical rates and residencies at Rosebank Retreat (Macedon Ranges).
+As a resource centre for writers, Writers Victoria has a reference library, sells a range of books on the craft of writing and offers writers studios at discounted rates.

 The Emerging Writers' Festival (EWF) exists to promote the interests of emerging writers, to improve their opportunities for professional development and their engagement with the broader public.
 The Festival mixes emerging literary professionals with more established writers to forge a better understanding between the past and future of Australian writing, and to bring a high level of intellectual endeavour to all the Festival’s activities.